cgoodrum/CMPLXSYS_530/README.md

 _What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_

+* The shape of the design surface
+* The shape of the pareto front
+* Utopian point
+* Final trade-off values

 &nbsp;

 ### 6) Parameter Sweep

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_

+Sweeping through different numbers (and ratios) of each type of agent present.